shangab/transaction_crud_api/README.md

   - Single PHP file, easy to deploy.
   - Very little code, easy to adapt and maintain
-  - Supports GET, POST, PUT, DELETE and cusotmized operations
+  - Supports GET, POST, PUT, DELETE and customized operations
   - Supports a JSON object as input
   - Supports a JSON array as input (batch operations)
   - Multi-domain CORS support for cross-domain requests